 Coffee Break Anyone?

 The breakroom has been a staple in the American workplace for decades.
 More than just a caffeine dispensary, these are places where employees can get away from their desks and create real connections with one another.
 However, recent times have seen changes to this.
 What was once a walk over to the breakroom has become a quick jaunt to a nearby coffee shop.
-The industry has taken notice and responded by providing the same types of open, relaxed and creative spaces that you might find in a coffee shop.
+The industry has taken notice and responded by providing the same types of open, relaxed, and creative spaces that you might find in a coffee shop.
 Today, we are seeing the importance of that same coffee shop environment in universities.

 A New Approach to Work Areas

 Office spaces show many of the strongest similarities and differentiators between higher education and corporate interior design.
-New corporate offices are open, fresh and inspiring.
+New corporate offices are open, fresh, and inspiring.
 More and more corporations are restricting owned space to a fraction of what it was 10 years ago.
 This is due in large part to technology being much smaller and requiring far less space.
 The result of this has been more space for other amenities, such as that aforementioned coffee shop.
-While only true selectively, much of the corporate world has removed – or great reduced – private offices.
+While only true selectively, much of the corporate world has removed – or greatly reduced – private offices.
 Employees are sitting together equally with access to conference rooms and 1:1 huddle rooms when privacy is needed.
 These design trends seem to be quite successful in higher education as well.
-By providing storage but not assigned space to an entity, everyone gets more.
+By providing storage but not assigning space to an entity, everyone gets more.

 Where the Similarities End